18646Group/GraphCut/README.md

 # GraphCut
 A C++ implement of the paper "Graphcut Textures: Image and Video Synthesis Using Graph Cuts"

+Original author: LyricZha
+Modified and accelerated by: Minxiao An, Wenxuan Ou, and Xiaoyan Wu

 ## Compile
 ```bash
 mkdir build